BAMUM Beaded Lie-Detector Calabash (Bahdab Village, Mantoum — Trial-by-Ordeal Judicial Instrument)

 1. Aesthetic Style and Zoomorphic Beadwork

-Originating from Bahdab Village in the Mantoum Chiefdom, this calabash is a stunning achievement in Grassfields decorative arts.
-The artist has completely transformed a utilitarian gourd into a radiant object of state using thousands of imported glass beads.
-As Hornek explicitly confirms, the beadwork features lizards (a recurring Bamum motif) and the bird-head stopper is "particularly accentuated by the contours of the colorful beads."
-The elegant bird-head stopper provides a striking, sculptural culmination to the beaded sphere.
+Originating from Bahdab Village in the Mantoum Chiefdom, this calabash is an example of Grassfields decorative arts.
+The artist has transformed a utilitarian gourd into an object of state using thousands of imported glass beads.
+As Hornek describes, the beadwork features lizards (a recurring Bamum motif) and the bird-head stopper is "particularly accentuated by the contours of the colorful beads."
+The bird-head stopper provides a sculptural culmination to the beaded sphere.

 2. Ritual Function and the Lie Detector